letisiapangataa/letisiapangataa.github.io/_pages/university-of-auckland.md

 # 2016 to Present
 ## Undergraduate Student
 <p></p>
-Tackling academia as a self-taught computer programmer and designer, provided a fresh set of challenges.
-Academia structured, style of learning took dispute with my creative and practical learning style.
+Tackling academia as a student who was once a self-taught computer programmer and designer, provided a fresh set of challenges.
+Academia structured learning challenged my creative and practical learning style.

 ---------------
 <p></p>